kostya85/nlp_hw_1/README.md

 # nlp_hw_1
-To see .zip report visit 'report' folder
+To see .zip report visit 'report' folder in master branch